Parti Québécois: Collapse and brief loss of official party status

 For the 2018 provincial election, the PQ ruled out holding a referendum on sovereignty until 2022 at the earliest.
 With the sovereignty issue taken off the table for the first time in almost half a century, the 2018 election unfolded in a historic way, being the first time in a half century a party other than the Parti Québécois or Liberals were elected to power, with a Coalition Avenir Québec majority win.
-It also marked, for the first time in 42 years, that the Parti Québécois failed to win a sufficient number of seats to maintain its official party status.
+It also marked the first time in 42 years that the Parti Québécois did not win enough seats to maintain official status in the legislature.
 With only 10 seats won, not only did it lose official status, but was relegated to third place (tied with Québec solidaire).
 The PQ was reduced to its smallest presence in the National Assembly since its first election in 1970.
 In this election the Parti Québécois only garnered 17% of the popular vote, the lowest score in party's history at the time.

 With few exceptions, its support bled to the CAQ, which took several ridings that had been in PQ hands for 40 years or more, by large margins in many cases.
 A number of longtime PQ supporters defected to the CAQ because they no longer believed sovereignty was a realistic goal.
 Notably, the party was completely shut out of Montreal for the first time in memory, including its traditional stronghold in the heavily francophone eastern portion.
 Historically, when the PQ won government, the eastern half of the Island of Montreal was coated light blue.
 Many younger sovereigntists defected to Québec Solidaire.